Personal Representative, Executor of Estate

 • If there is no will, determine and find heirs according to law

-• Collect any current income and income not received
+• Collect any outstanding income or benefits

 • Pay allowable claims against the estate, including administrative costs and taxes

-• Prepare accountings, financial reports,
+• Prepare accountings and financial reports

 • File tax returns and pay estate and/or income taxes